MatthewMachuca/FlexboxApiSPEC/flexboxAPIspecV2.md

 ## Flex AlignContent

-The align-content property modifies the behavior of the flex-wrap property.
-It is similar to align-items, but instead of aligning flex items, it aligns flex lines.
+The AlignContent property modifies the behavior of the Wrap property.
+It is similar to AlignItems, but instead of aligning flex items, it aligns flex lines.

 Note: There must be multiple lines of items for this property to have any effect.